730photo/update-CSS-Variable-withLeBronJames/README.md

 This is exercise 3 of the #JavaScript30.<br>
 in this project I created CSS variables with my own photography.<br>

+In this project I set up CSS variables then applied event listeners for the input fields so that I trigger a function anytime the input is scrolled or changed.

 Things I learned: